-The sclerenchyma bundles from the sheathing leaf bases of Musa textilis, a plant closely resembling the edible banana plant.
+ABACA is the sclerenchyma bundles from the sheathing leaf bases of Musa textilis, a plant closely resembling the edible banana plant.
 These bundles are stripped by hand, after which they are cleaned by drawing over a rough knife.
-The fibre bundles are now whitish and lustrous, and from six to twelve feet (1.8–3.6 meters) long.
-Being coarse, extremely strong and capable of resisting tension, they are much used in the manufacture of ropes and cables.
-Read more..

-The perennial stalk producing ramie plant has been cultivated in eastern Asia for fibre since prehistoric times.
-Growing 3-8 feet high, with heart-shaped leaves, the plant’s fibre was used in fabric in ancient Egypt and was known in Europe during the middle Ages.
-Read more..
+Ramie fibre the perennial stalk producing plant has been cultivated in eastern Asia for fibre since prehistoric times.
+3-8 feet high, with heart-shaped leaves, the plant’s texture was used in the fabric in ancient Egypt and was known in Europe during the Middle Ages.